apache/royale-asjs/manualtests/FlexJSTest_Panel/src/README.txt

 DESCRIPTION

-The FlexJSTest_Panel application demonstrates some FlexJS common components, incuding Panel.
-The application uses a Panel to contain a sub-set of FlexJS components, listed below.
+The RoyaleTest_Panel application demonstrates some Royale common components, incuding Panel.
+The application uses a Panel to contain a sub-set of Royale components, listed below.

 This Flex application may be run as a Flash SWF or cross-compiled (using Falcon JX)